-- configdict (dict) A dictionary of configuration parameters.
-The dictionary must be a valid configuration dictionary with default values filled as necessary. - configdir (str, optional, keyword-only) The reference path used to resolve any relative paths in the configuration object.
+- configdict (Dict[str, Any]) A dictionary of configuration parameters.
+The dictionary must be a valid configuration dictionary with default values filled as necessary. - configdir (Optional [Union [str, Path]]) The reference path used to resolve any relative paths in the configuration object.
 When None, will be set during initialization to the current working directory.
 Defaults to None, - context (str) The context of the tool.
 One of {"rsmtool", "rsmeval", "rsmcompare", "rsmpredict", "rsmsummarize"}.
-Defaults to "rsmtool". - logger (logging object, optional) A logging object.
-If None is passed, get logger from \\name\\.
+Defaults to "rsmtool". - logger (Optional [logging.Logger]) A Logger object.
+If None is passed, get logger from name.
 Defaults to None.